pushparajsamant/parse-server-mail-template-adapter/README.md

 # parse-server-mail-template-sendgrid-adapter
-Adapter for customizing template adapter to send HTML email using sendgrid for Parse Server
+Adapter for customizing the template adapter to send HTML email using sendgrid for Parse Server

 ## Installation